Technology Stack

 Kelp UI

 I know enough CSS to be dangerous, but I knew in order for me to be truly productive, I'd need to rely on a CSS framework/UI library.
 Thankfully, Chris Ferdinandi made a fantastic and lightweight UI library called "Kelp UI" and open-sourced it.
 It comes in at a whopping 12.1 kilobytes and is incredibly easy to extend when necessary.
-Plus, it natively supports light and dark modes and looks great without any customizations!
+Plus, it natively supports light and dark modes and looks great with minimal customizations!

 Hetzner